lazaronixon/react-native-turbolinks/README.md

 - `turbolinksTitlePress`: Fires when you tap view title.
 The arguments to the event handler is an object with keys: `url, path, component`.
 - `turbolinksActionPress`: Fire when a action is tapped.
 The arguments to the event is a integer with the action id.
 - `turbolinksLeftButtonPress:` Fire when left button item on iOS is tapped.
 The arguments to the event handler is an object with keys: `url, path, component`.
 - `turbolinksVisitCompleted`: Fire when the request has been fulfilled successfully and the page fully rendered, Here you can parse html and create a dynamic menu for example.
-The arguments to the event handler is `url, path, source`.
+The arguments to the event handler is `url, path, source, tabIndex`.

 #### `removeEventListener(eventName, handler)`
 Removes the listener for given event.